HumanCellAtlas/data-store/daemons/dss-sync-sfn/Readme.md

 * S3 invokes the `dss-sync-sfn` Lambda via an S3 event notification forwarded via SQS (`app.py:launch_from_s3_event()`).

-* GS invokes the `dss-gs-copy-sfn` GCF via a PubSub event notification (`/daemons/dss-gs-event-relay-python/main.py:dss_gs_event_relay()`).
+* GS invokes the `dss-gs-event-relay` GCF via a PubSub event notification (`/daemons/dss-gs-event-relay-python/main.py:dss_gs_event_relay()`).
 The GCF then forwards the event to the `dss-sync-sfn` Lambda via SQS (`app.py:launch_from_forwarded_event()`).